METALS-Copper hits 4-1/2 month high on China growth, weak dollar

 * U.S. ECONOMY: Jobless claims fell more than expected to the lowest level in nearly five months, suggesting strong job gains that should continue to underpin economic growth.

-* TRUMPCARE: Republicans failed to resolve differences on healthcare legislation, fuelling doubts that President Donald Trump can deliver promised economic stimulus that would boost demand for metals.

-Additional reporting by James Regan; Editing by Elaine Hardcastle
+Additional reporting by James Regan; Editing by Elaine Hardcastle and Adrian Croft